SofEng-Coursework/Documentation/docs/source/testing.rst

 Provide detailed insights into the application's behavior under test conditions.
 Include recommendations for improving the application based on test findings.

 Testing with Firebase test packages offers developers a robust framework for validating their applications' functionality and performance.
 By following the outlined procedure and leveraging Firebase's testing capabilities, developers can ensure the reliability and quality of their applications before deployment.
-Regular testing using Firebase helps maintain application stability and enhances the overall user experience.------------------------------------------------------------------------------------------------------------------------------------
+Regular testing using Firebase helps maintain application stability and enhances the overall user experience.